 - Measuring cups and spoons are a basic equipment for every good baker.
 Baking is the art of exacts and as such you need to be able to add precise amount of every ingredient.
 Otherwise you are not going to be able to succeed in your baking efforts.

 - Baking tools like wooden or rubber spatula.
 Measuring cups and measuring spoons.
 Whisk and a cake scraper if you plan on baking cakes.

 - Baking sheets, as decribed in their own extensive article here, will act as the base of your baking.
 Heat-resistant plates that will hold all your baked goods in once place.
 Baking sheets are used to bake anything from cookies to roasts.
-They can also be used as a carrier for parchment paper – to give them a non-stick abilities – and can also serve as a water holder.
+They can also be used as a carrier for parchment paper – to give them a non-stick abilities – and can also serve as a water holder for steam baking.
 This techniques is slightly advanced and used, for example, while making a New York-style cheesecake.
-The water around the cake pan is used as a bain-marie by keeping the temperature lower and providing a more even cooking temperature for the cake.
+The water around the cake pan is used as a bain-marie by keeping the temperature lower and providing a more even cooking all around the cake.

 - Mixing bowls well for mixing ingredients.
 From my experience, you will need at least two, but more is better, especially if you bake regularly.
 I usually use at least 5 of them in any recipe, as I need to mix ingredients separately.